Welcome to My Life (film): Synopsis

-The film analyzes Chris Brown's life and career as a whole.
+The film analyzes Chris Brown's career and life as a whole.
 The artist was born in a poor and disadvantaged social context, in which he also suffers the harassment of a violent stepfather, until his mother found the courage to send that man away.
 Nevertheless, from an early age Brown managed to excel at school level and to get noticed thanks to a great charisma and predisposition for the musical arts.
 Afterwards he has a massive rise to fame, following the huge success of his first two albums, Chris Brown and Exclusive, while also starting a love relationship with singer Rihanna.
 Brown recounts how they met, how their relationship developed between bright and dark times, and the moment where the incident of domestic violence, for which he was subsequently convicted, took place.
 Brown dwells on his emotions, revealing to have had suicidal thoughts derived from his sense of guilt.
 In the trailer to the film, Brown says his reputation dropped sharply after his 2009 assault on Rihanna, "I went from being on top of the world, number one songs, being kind of like America's sweetheart, to being public enemy number one."

 From here on, Brown explains the subsequent difficulties, the return to commercial success with his F.A.M.E. album, and the psychological problems and drug abuse that led him to other legal problems, ending up spending three months in jail.
 Then he focused on putting the pieces back together and building a new life with his partner Karrueche Tran.
 Brown recounts the feelings he felt during the three months spent in jail, being almost always in isolation, a condition imposed by his fame, expressing the way in which fans and loved ones supported him right at that moment, allowing him to obtain one of his greatest hits while incarcerated, with the song "Loyal".
 The artist also explained the ups and downs of his relationship with Tran and how, during a moment of pause in their relationship, he unwittingly conceived his first daughter Royalty Brown, definitively ending the relationship, but starting a new one as a parent, that deeply affected him as a man and artist.
 Brown concludes the documentary by talking about the moment when the judge in charge of following his case finally ended his probation period, starting a new phase in his life.

-During various parts of the documentary, various celebrities and people that are part of Chris Brown's life, share anecdotes about him, describing him from a human and professional point of view.
+During various parts of the documentary, various celebrities and people that are part of Chris Brown's life share anecdotes about him, describing him from a human and professional point of view.
 Brown's mother also participates in the documentary.